-Peter’s has specialized in Divorce Mediation and Collaborative Divorce for more than 25 years.
-He is a skilled facilitator and is committed to understanding the interests and helping meet the needs of each individual client.
-Peter has a M.Ed.
+Peter is a skilled facilitator and is committed to understanding the interests and helping meet the needs of each individual client.
+Peter has an M.Ed.
 Degree in Counseling Psychology from the University of Arizona.
-He has found that combining his counseling skills with collaborative approaches to problem solving is the most effective and humane way to resolve the legal issues of divorce and legal separation out of court.
+He has found that combining his counseling skills with collaborative approaches to problem solving is the most effective and client friendly way to resolve the legal issues of divorce (and legal separation) out of court.

-Peter has learned from long-time experience as a divorce attorney that the legal system can be far from an ideal venue for resolving family legal issues.
-For many, the traditional adversary culture of resorting to conflict-ridden negotiating and litigation is simply not a useful way to resolve disputes.
-The focus on right/wrong, good/bad and win/lose is often an impediment to resolution of conflict.
+The legal system can be far from an ideal venue for resolving family legal issues.
+For many, the traditional adversary culture of resorting to conflict-ridden negotiations and litigation is not a useful way to resolve disputes.
+The traditional focus on right/wrong, good/bad and win/lose is an impediment to resolution of conflict.

 For this reason, cooperative settlement approaches help reduce the emotional and financial stress of divorce.
 Moreover, such approaches can aid clients in finding their way to healing and more settled lives after the divorce case is completed.

 If you and your spouse are interested in using a cooperative approach to your divorce, please feel free to contact me at your convenience.